ishaan2304/Simple-Banking-System-/README.md

 # Simple Banking System

 This project is a simple banking system implemented using Python and Tkinter.
 It allows users to create accounts, deposit and withdraw money, and display account information.
-The user interface is designed with Tkinter, providing a graphical interface for interacting with the banking system.
+The user interface is designed with Tkinter, providing a graphical interface for interacting with the banking system
 ## Features

 - Create new accounts with an account number, account holder name, and initial balance.